How To Buy A Helmet In The Time Of Corona

 // Take a Deep Breath, and Don’t Cough…

 *A recent study suggest pantyhose worn over simple cloth and non-N95 masks up to 50% more effective.
-We’re skipping the bank-robber getup and sending you home with a functional piece of kit for free.
+We’re skipping the bank-robber pantyhose getup and sending you home with a functional piece of kit: a simple black nylon neck/head covering.
 It'll keep your future helmet from getting funky on long trips, wicks sweat away in the summer and keeps you warm in the winter.
+And if you buy a helmet, it's free

-This all sounds nuts, and it is, but here we are.
-We've got some of the best helmets in the world and love sharing our knowledge and enthusiasm in getting our customers properly outfitted.
-Start the process today - we're here to help.
+This all sounds nuts, and it is, but here we are!
+We've got some of the best helmets in the world and love sharing our knowledge and enthusiasm in getting customers properly outfitted.
+Start the process today — we're here to help.

 If you have any questions about helmets, concerns about the process, or need to speak with a Union Garage team member, please reach out by phone at (718) 594-7093, by email at firstname.lastname@example.org, or use the Chat feature hovering over on the right-hand side of this page. >>>>